hilary/lucas-meta/README.md

 Are we concerned about paginated views?
 Personally, I loathe the things.
 I'd always rather have a list or table on a single page unless it runs into the thousands.

+Oooo... how pretty.
+A chance to use Query objects!

+Hmmm... ok, this isn't one challenge, it's a whole bunch of them rolled into one, lol.
+We have so much great raw material here.
+What we need to do is pull out a set of smaller projects from this large one.